charligolea/EXOSPHID/README.md

 - **Core focus**: Reproducing solar-driven destruction pathways of lunar water.
 - **Extendable**: Can be adapted for other bodies (Mercury, Europa, asteroids).
-- **Monte Carlo approach**: Stochastic simulation of photon–particle interactions.
+- **Individual particle approach**: Stochastic simulation of photon–particle interactions.

 ---

 ## 📖 Reference
-The theory behind this model and its lunar-specific mechanisms is described in:
+The theory behind this model and its lunar-specific mechanisms is described in the [`EXOSPHID` WIKI](https://github.com/charligolea/EXOSPHID/wiki) in:

 > *Photolysis of Lunar Water in the Exosphere and on the Surface*,
 > Carlos Gómez de Olea Ballester, TU Munich, 2025.